-Art Deco Style Bandshell design and associated site remains.
+The Art Deco style bandshell design and associated site remains.
 No major modifications have occurred since 1938.
-Rehabilitations in 1997 stabilized the Bandshell but did not alter its original design and historic character.
+Rehabilitations in 1997 stabilized the Bandshell but did not alter its original design or historic character.

 Materials

 Original materials were either maintained or replaced during the most recent rehabilitation of the Bandshell in 1997.
 Materials replaced in-kind at that time include asphalt roofing, plywood sheathing, interior wallboard cladding, and wood flooring.
 The Bandshell's color scheme and paint finish has changed since its original construction.
 All materials (new and original) remain intact.